mgaley-004/MiSeq-Analysis/README.md

-## Chun Lab Repository
+## HTS Analysis Repository

 A home for R, mothur, and some python based solutions for analysing your HTS datasets.

 ### Tutorials

-Follow these standard workflows for a jumping off point in your analyses.
+Follow these standard workflows for a jumping off point in your HTS dataset analysis.

 - [FastQ to Mothur](https://mgaley-004.github.io/MiSeq-Analysis/Tutorials/fastQ2Mothur.html)
 - Data Cleanup and Organization in R